-I've written something similar to this in the past around the time the Sun enters the sign of Capricorn, but it bears repeating because we all, myself included, need reminding of things from time to time.
-And it's always good to reconnect with those events outside of ourselves.
-Connecting with the position of the Sun in relation to ourselves on Earth is something we can do relatively easily at this very busy time of year.
+It's dark and wintry in the northern hemisphere, and this is the time of year when the Sun enters the sign of Capricorn.
+With busy lives and disturbing events happening around us in a world full of change, it's good to remember and reconnect with natural events which occur at this time of year.
+Connecting with the position of the Sun in relation to ourselves on Earth is something we can do relatively easily at this busy time of year.
 On 21st December the Sun is at its furthest point from the northern hemisphere, making this is the shortest day and longest night of the year.
 Meanwhile, down in the southern hemisphere the Sun is riding high in the sky as the exact opposite happens.

 winter solstice is a festival of light and in the northern hemisphere